ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_current_level_range

         Specifies the range of valid values for the current level, in amps, that the PPMU forces to the DUT.
-This property is applicable only when you set the PPMU_OUTPUT_FUNCTION property to DC Current.
+This property is applicable only when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Current.